calebthebrewer/help-esb.hs/README.md

 1. Install the [haskell-platform](https://www.haskell.org/platform).
 2. `cabal install missingh`
 3. `cabal install aeson`
-4. Import `EsbClient` into your microservice and go!
+4. Import `HelpEsbClient` into your microservice and go!

 ## examples/basic.hs
 Included is a [basic implementation](examples/basic.hs) that simply logs into the ESB, verifies the login,